racine-p-a/steam_roulette/README.md

 If the game does not satisfies you, click on the button « Pick a game » until you find the perfect one :=).

+Once you have your game, just click on the button Launch game.
+It will launch the game automatically if you have it or will download it.

+Enjoy :D

 ## License

 License Apache 2.0